pharo-project/pharo/src/MetacelloCommandLineHandler-Core.package/MetacelloCommandLineHandler.class/README.md

 	<repository url>    A Monticello repository name
 	<baseline>     A valid Metacello Baseline name
 	<configuration>     A valid Metacello Configuration name
-	<version>           A valid version for the given Baseline/Configuration
+	<version>           A valid version for the given Configuration (incompatible with Baseline)
 	<group name>            A valid Metacello group name(s)

 Examples: